-2.1 SECAT academies take seriously their responsibility to protect and safeguard the welfare of children and young people in its care.
-"The welfare of the child is paramount" (Children Act 1989).

-- 2.2 Section 175 of the Education Act 2002 places a statutory responsibility on the Local Academy Committees to have policies and procedures in place that safeguard and promote the welfare of children who are pupils of our academies. - 2.3 This policy applies to all pupils, staff, parents, governors, volunteers, students and visitors to all SECAT academies. - 2.4 There are three main elements to our Safeguarding & Child Protection Policy:
+- 2.1 SECAT takes seriously its responsibility to protect and safeguard the welfare of children and young people in its care.
+"The welfare of the child is paramount" (Children Act 1989). - 2.2 Section 175 (157 for Independent schools) of the Education Act 2002 places a statutory responsibility on the governing body to have policies and procedures in place that safeguard and promote the welfare of children who are pupils of the school.